causti-co/website/README.md

 The `build-and-deploy` workflow handles continuous deployment to GitHub Pages, with a twist: The repository that hosts the actual GitHub Pages is not this repository, it's [causti-co/causti-co.github.io](https://github.com/causti-co/causti-co.github.io).
 So the deploy step is actually just pushing the latest static content into this repository, using [deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys).

 Why?
-Because I really did not want to use `docs/` for GitHub Pages, and the only way I'd be happy with the static content sitting at the root of a repository is by having a dedicated repostory just for the static content.
+Because I really did not want to use `docs/` for GitHub Pages, and the only way I'd be happy with the static content sitting at the root of a repository is by having a dedicated repository just for the static content.
 But overall I'm happy with this approach, and from the point of view of this repository, we're 100% agnostic of GitHub Pages which makes it easier for me to change hosting providers in the future.

 ### Learn more

-For the moment you'll have to take a look around and figure how things work.
-I'll be working on an article describing how I put this together and what are my motivations soon, and will link to it once it's published.
+I wrote an article that describes how this site is put together, and what are my guiding principles.
+[Read more about it here](https://causti.co/text/005-website-stack/).

 ### Legal